macnod/file-server/README.md

 That deploys to the development environment, for example https:/files-dev.sinistercode.com.

+To deploy to the development environment, you must be in branch `dev`.

-When you're happy with the code you've developed, you can move it to production like this:
+When you're happy with the code you've developed, you can move it to production by merging your code to master, switching to the master branch, then running this:

 ```sh
 scripts/build.sh --env prod --latest
 ```

+To deploy to master (`--env prod`), you must be in branch `master`.

 That basically updates the production version to whatever the latest development version is and deploys the version to production.